tramitit/guides/en/belgium/request_for_criminal_record_extract.md

 ---
-title: "Request for criminal record extract"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Belgium"]
+categories:
-meta_title: ""
-description: "This guide discusses the process of requesting a criminal record extract in Belgium."
+- Belgium
+date: '2024-06-07'
+description: Learn how to obtain a criminal record extract from a Belgian municipality, required documents, and its use for job applications, visas, and gun licenses.
 draft: false
+meta_title: 'Criminal Record Extract in Belgium: Procedure & Providers'
+title: 'Criminal Record Extract in Belgium: Procedure & Providers'
-translationKey: "belgium-request_for_criminal_record_extract"
+translationKey: belgium-request_for_criminal_record_extract
 ---

 ## Description
 ### What is it?